msavin/Parrot/README.md

 <img src='https://raw.githubusercontent.com/msavin/Parrot/master/PARROT.png'>

-Parrot is a router designed for Meteor.
+Parrot is an easy to use router designed for Meteor.
 It gives you reactivity in all the right places while costing your visitors less than four kilobytes of bandwidth.
-For maximum pleasure, combine with `Template.dynamic`.
-For maximum information, see GUIDE.md.

 An easy way to undestand Parrot is to think of it in two ways.
 First, as if every URL change is basically a function call.
 Second, it's like having Session/Reactive-Dict on the URL instead of in memory.
-For more details, see GUIDE.md.

 ```javascript
 /*_____________________________________________________________________